Abhisekn247/inDrive_DataAnalyst_Project-main/README.md

 ## 🏆 Key Business Metrics (From SQL Analysis)

-Using SQL Views, the following KPIs were generated:

 - ✅ Successful Bookings
 - 📏 Average Ride Distance by Vehicle Type
 - ❌ Customer Cancellation Count